Perenti Limited Continues Share Buy-Back

 Perenti Global (AU:PRN) has released an update.

-Perenti Limited has released an update on its ongoing share buy-back program, announcing the repurchase of 198,947 ordinary fully paid shares on the previous day.
-This latest transaction brings the total number of shares bought back to date to 17,040,635.
-The buy-back is part of the company’s strategy to return value to shareholders.
+Perenti Limited has announced an update on its share buy-back program, revealing the repurchase of 150,000 ordinary fully paid shares on the previous day.
+This brings the total number of shares bought back to date to 17,239,582.
+The buy-back activity, conducted on-market, is part of the company’s ongoing strategy to enhance shareholder value.

 For further insights into AU:PRN stock, check out TipRanks’ Stock Analysis page.